 A TCG Software Stack, as specified by the Trusted Computing Group (TCG), is one of the main software building blocks of a Trusted Computing enhanced system.

 Development of the IAIK jTSS was supported by the European Commission as part of the OpenTC project (Ref.
 Nr.
-027635) and is supported by the Austrian FIT-IT Trust in IT Systems programme in project acTvSM acTvSM.
+027635) and by the Austrian FIT-IT Trust in IT Systems programme in project acTvSM acTvSM and is supported by the European Commission as part of the STANCE project (Ref.
+Nr.
+317753).

 The IAIK jTSS is developed and maintained at the Institute for Applied Information Processing and Communication (Institut fuer Angewandte Informationsverarbeitung und Kommunikation, IAIK) at Graz University of Technology (TU Graz).